 I, like many others I'm sure, have lately been dabbling in cryptocurrency.
-Just some basic minor league stuff, the amount that you wind find in your couch cushions, so that if - against all the odds - bitcoin becomes the world's reserve currency I have just a teensy tiny bit of a fraction of a coin plus the fomo is strong.
+Just some basic minor league stuff, the amount that you wind find in your couch cushions, so that if - against all the odds - bitcoin becomes the world's reserve currency I have just a teensy tiny bit of a fraction of a coin.
+Plus the FOMO is strong.

 The company that I use to buy crypto is Kraken - and no, not just because of the name, but that is a plenty good reason to select them.
 The rest of the exchanges are either something-coin or coin-something like "foocoin" or "coinbazz".
 Kraken has a little more style.
-They are also the most secure publicly accessible website that i hav ever seen.
+They are also the most secure publicly accessible website that I have ever seen.
 Of course that assumes that you, the user, are following best practices as well.